pi0/nuxt-build-cache/README.md

 - Known project root files (`package.json`, `.nuxtrc`, `.npmrc`, package manager lock-file, ...)

 > [!NOTE]
-> File hashes is based on their last modified time and size.
+> File hashes is based on their size and content digest (murmurHash v3)

 > [!NOTE]
 > Config layer hashes will be generated from the loaded value.